vllm-project/vllm/docs/source/getting_started/quickstart.rst

 OpenAI-Compatible Server
 ------------------------

 vLLM can be deployed as a server that mimics the OpenAI API protocol.
 This allows vLLM to be used as a drop-in replacement for applications using OpenAI API.

-To start, run the following command:
+Start the server:

 .. code-block:: console